cardoner1993/lignum/README.md

 # lignum
-Code for deploying the lignum project
+Code for deploying the lignum project (ETL and Forecast).
+Includes also an api extractor process.